ropensci/gistr/revdep/email.md

 This is an automated email to let you know about the release of {{{ my_package }}}, which I'll submit to CRAN on ({{{ date }}}).

+This release includes only very minor changes that shouldn't effect your package.

 To check for potential problems, I ran `R CMD check` on your package {{{your_package}}} ({{{your_version}}}).

 I found: {{{your_summary}}}.